BugRoger/kubernetes/examples/cephfs/README.md

 Once you have installed Ceph and new Kubernetes, you can create a pod based on my examples [cephfs.json](cephfs.json)  and [cephfs-with-secret.json](cephfs-with-secret.json).
 In the pod JSON, you need to provide the following information.

 - *monitors*:  Array of Ceph monitors.
+- *subdir*: Used as the mounted root, rather than the full Ceph tree.
+If not provided, default */* is used.
 - *user*: The RADOS user name.
 If not provided, default *admin* is used.
 - *secretFile*: The path to the keyring file.
 If not provided, default */etc/ceph/user.secret* is used.
 - *secretRef*: Reference to Ceph authentication secrets.
 If provided, *secret* overrides *secretFile*.